Penny scores 3 TDs, No. 22 SDSU holds off Air Force 28-24 (Sep 23, 2017) | FOX Sports

 Penny scores 3 TDs, No. 22 SDSU holds off Air Force 28-24 (Sep 23, 2017)

-The nation’s leading rusher struggled early in the soggy conditions, but finally found some running room as the Aztecs (4-0, 1-0 Mountain West) began their quest to capture a third straight conference title.
+Penny, the nation’s leading rusher entering the game, struggled early in the soggy conditions.
+But he finally found some running room as the Aztecs (4-0, 1-0 Mountain West) began their quest to capture a third straight conference title.
 Penny finished with 128 yards rushing, which was 68 below his season average.

+”You can’t always have a great day.
+I didn’t have a great day,” Penny said. ”You have games like this where it’s all adversity. ”

+The rain played a starring role early.
+The shower was steady at kickoff and grew more intense with every wind gust.
+The conditions led to a botched extra point by Air Force, a punt from San Diego State that traveled only 17 yards and conservative play calling.
+The Falcons led 9-0 when the game was halted and the teams sent to their locker rooms.

+”After the delay, we said we can’t put ourselves in the hole anymore,” Penny explained. ”Just stick with each other and we came out and played great.”

+On his go-ahead TD, Penny was expecting to go right, but cut back left against an over-pursuing defense and found a crease.

-Penny’s go-ahead run came moments after Air Force (1-2, 0-1) took the lead when Tim McVey took a pitch, jumped over a San Diego State defender on the ground, landed backward and twirled into the end zone for a 12-yard score.
+His run came moments after Air Force (1-2, 0-1) grabbed the lead when Tim McVey took a pitch, jumped over a San Diego State defender on the ground, landed backward and twirled into the end zone for a 12-yard score.

-Air Force got the ball back with 2:12 left, but the Trey Lomax intercepted Arion Worthman’s fourth-down pass to help the Aztecs extend their winning streak to seven straight over the Falcons.
+Air Force got the ball back with just over 2 minutes left, but Trey Lomax intercepted Arion Worthman’s fourth-down pass to help the Aztecs extend their winning streak to seven straight over the Falcons.

+”We thought we came out pretty hot.
+We had a lot of momentum,” McVey said. ”Give them credit – they came back after the delay ready to play.”

 It was by no means a thing of beauty for San Diego State, which had a punt blocked, missed a field goal and fumbled deep in Air Force territory.